SonarSystems/Cocos2d-JS-v3-Tutorial-68---LabelAtlas/README.md

-Cocos2d-JS-v3-Tutorial-68---LabelAtlas
+Cocos2d-JS v3 Tutorial 68 - LabelAtlas
 ======================================

-Code for the following video tutorial
+Code for the following video tutorial http://youtu.be/sSRpkhWdBug